MPUSP/snakemake-crispr-guides/README.md

 ---

 This workflow is a best-practice workflow for the automated generation of guide RNAs for CRISPR applications.
 It's main purpose is to provide a simple, efficient and easy-to-use framework to design thousands of guides simultaneously for CRISPR libraries from as little input as an organism's name/genome ID.
-For the manual design of single guides, users are instead referred to the even simpler web resources, such as [Chop-Chop](http://chopchop.cbu.uib.no/), [CRISPick](https://portals.broadinstitute.org/gppx/crispick/public), or [Cas-OFFinder/Cas-Designer](http://www.rgenome.net/cas-designer/).
+For the manual design of single guides, users are instead referred to even simpler web resources such as [Chop-Chop](http://chopchop.cbu.uib.no/), [CRISPick](https://portals.broadinstitute.org/gppx/crispick/public), or [Cas-OFFinder/Cas-Designer](http://www.rgenome.net/cas-designer/).

 This workflow relies to a large degree on the underlying [Bioconductor package ecosystem `crisprVerse`](http://bioconductor.org/packages/release/bioc/html/crisprVerse.html), published in 2022 by: